mvmolloy/milestone-project-1/README.md

 - Add more projects using all the technical skills listed
 - Add real projects for real clients

+## Testing
+#### Devices
+**Chrome Developer Tools** used to test responsivity on devices ranging from the Iphone SE to Desktop.
+Project cast to 4k Monitor to test on larger devices.
+This showed bootstrap rows/columns/grids to allow site to be fully responsive.
+Everything is centred to enable responsiveness, and prevent stretching, even on larger screens.
+**ScrollSpy** works regardless of the order sections are viewed in.
+Testing showed I had to go back and offset scrolling by the nav height.
+This is now fixed.
+**target_blank** successfully opens all external links in a new tab, meaning **download** makes the CV download straight onto users computer into the default folder for downloads

 ## CREDITS

 #### Content